elk-audio/elk-docs/documents/sensei_configuration_format.md

 The Sensei backends represent an interface for outputting data on the host or to a network.
 Currently 2 backend types are implemented: Open Sound Control (OSC) and stdout.

-Backends are described using a `backends` json field, which is an array where you can define multiple backends.
-Each backend's subfields are described below.
+Backends are declared using a `backends` json field, which is an array where you can define multiple backends.
+Each backend's sub fields are described below:

   * `id` - Identification number of this backend.
   * `enabled` - Whether this backend will output data or not.
   * `raw_input_enabled` - If this is true then in addition to the processes value (clipped, scaled and possibly inverted), the unprocessed value from the sensor will also be output.
-  * `type` - The type of backend, currently `osc` is the only recognised value, else will default to stdout.
+  * `type` - The type of backend, currently `osc` is the only recognized value, else will default to stdout.
-  * `host` - The address to output osc messages to, accepted values are `localhost` or an ip address.
+  * `host` - The address to output osc messages to.
+Accepted values are `localhost` or an ip address.
 Only valid if type is `osc`.
   * `port` - The port used on the above host.
 Only valid if type is `osc`.
   * `base_path` - The Prefix added to OSC messages.
 Only valid if type is `osc`.
   * `base_raw_input_path` - The prefix added to OSC messages with unprocessed